-The CEASE Network unites cities across the United States that are committed to reducing sex-buying by 20 percent in two years.
+The CEASE Network unites cities across the United States that are committed to reducing sex-buying.
 The cities in the network use strategies aimed at stopping current buyers, deterring future buyers, and educating the public about the harms inherent to sex-buying and sex trafficking.

 How will this goal be achieved?

 The demand for purchased sex is a complex, multi-layered issue, requiring an equally multi-dimensional response.
 To address this, CEASE Network teams include people with different backgrounds and expertise.
 Sectors represented on each team include:

 - government officials

 - other committed stakeholders, among them people in existing coalitions working to reduce the harm of the illegal sex trade

 Each team employs a localized strategy with tactics designed to achieve the reduction goal.
 Together these teams create a larger learning community to share successes and challenges.

 As the network expands, successful methods will be replicated in other communities, fueling a national demand-reduction movement.